Three Key Differences between 1099 Contractors and W-2 Employees

 Technological innovations, the evolution of the employer relationship, and the rise of independent workers are just a few key elements contributing to the evolving workforce landscape.
 Today, human resources professionals, executives, and enterprise managers are confronted with an expanding menu of choices for engaging talent and managing how work gets done.
 Organizations no longer simply have to find the right person for the job, but they must also consider the best type of workforce model.
 Increasingly, those discussions involve the decision between engaging traditional W-2 employees or 1099 independent contractors.

 Correctly classifying talent as either traditional employees (recipients of a W-2 Wage and Tax Statement) or independent contractors (recipients of form 1099-MISC, Miscellaneous Income) can have long-term, far-reaching implications—especially if completed improperly.
-It is imperative that organizations fully understand the advantages, disadvantages, and legal implications in the talent procurement process in order to correctly classify and engage workers.
+It is imperative that enterprises fully understand the advantages, disadvantages, and legal implications in the talent procurement process in order to correctly classify and engage workers.

-1. Benefits and Taxes
+1. Different Rules Apply for Benefits and Taxes

 While the hourly calculated reimbursement for independent contractors may be significantly higher than that for traditional employees, at the end of the day, independent contractors often result in less overall spend.
 Because independent contractors are responsible for paying both the employer and employee portion of Social Security and Medicare (FICA), organizations are not responsible for this costly and administratively time-consuming expense.
 For a traditional employee, employers are responsible for paying half of the 12.4% Social Security tax and half of the 2.9% Medicare tax.